maveniverse/parent/README.md

 Note: POM parent version and `@release-XX` suffix of reused workflows **should match**.

 Once all done, to perform automated release, just fire the `Release` workflow with required parameters.
+Once the action finishes, project will be staged to [Sonatype Central Portal](https://central.sonatype.com/publishing); **manual step**: once validation passes, publish it.